MajorArkwolf/UpBankFFImporter/README.md

 # UP Bank to FireFly III Data Importer
 **This is still a work in progress**

-This program is designed to import transaction from Up Bank Australia into Firefly 3 either as a once off or continously.
-It is also able to detect if a transaction has been updated such as a new tag is added or category change in the Up Bank portal which will then update the transaction in Firefly to reflect this change.
+This program is designed to import transactions from Up Bank Australia into Firefly 3 either as a once-off or continuously.
+It is also able to detect if a transaction has been updated such as a new tag being added or a category change in the Up Bank portal which will then update the transaction in Firefly to reflect this change.

 ## Building
 Building is simple, just ensure you have rust installed and run the following,